Some toy models of self-organized criticality in percolation: Introduction

-Concerning the third model, an estimate on the convergence speed can be easily obtained, provided that we assume the existence of the critical exponents~$\beta$ and~$\gamma$.
-The existence of these exponents was proven for dimension~$2$ in the case of the triangular lattice in~\cite{CriticalExponents}, with~$\beta=5/36$ and~$\gamma=43/18$.
+In case~$(iii)$, an estimate on the convergence speed can be obtained, provided that we assume the existence of the critical exponents~$\beta$ and~$\gamma$.
+Let us briefly recall the definition of these exponents (see~\cite{Grimmett}).

+The exponent~$\beta$ is related to the percolation probability~$\theta(p)$, which is the probability that the origin belongs to an infinite cluster in a percolation configuration on~$\Z^d$, with percolation parameter~$p$.
+It is believed (but unproven in general up to now) that~$\theta(p_c)=0$ and that we have the power-law scaling~\smash{$\theta(p)=(p-p_c)^{\beta+o(1)}$} when~$p\to p_c$ with~$p>p_c$, for a certain exponent~$\beta>0$, which depends on the underlying graph~$\Z^d$.

+The exponent~$\gamma$ is related to the mean finite cluster size~$\chi(p)$, which is defined as the mean size of the cluster of the origin, conditioned on the event that this cluster is finite.
+It is conjectured that we have a power-law~\smash{$\chi(p)=\abs{p-p_c}^{-\gamma+o(1)}$} when~$p\to p_c$, for a certain exponent~$\gamma>0$.

+The following theorem indicates which scaling could be deduced from the unproven existence of these critical exponents.
+The existence of these exponents was proven in dimension~$2$ for the case of the triangular lattice~\cite{CriticalExponents}, with~$\beta=5/36$ and~$\gamma=43/18$, and our study could easily be adapted on the triangular lattice.